BANKING LEGISLATION-1

 Lectures will be integrated with some seminars provided by experts of banking legislation and by officers of credit institutions.

-The student who does not pass the intermediate oral exam will have to take the exam in the following calls, in written and oral form, on the whole program, as per ordinary mode.
+Those who did not pass the intermediate test, would have to take the exam in the following sessions, always in oral form and on the entire course programme.

 oral